 Now you can get your credit score for free from various sources.
 One nice place to get your score is your credit card company.
 Discover offers a free score with their credit card and many other credit card issuers are jumping on board as well.

 You can also get a free credit score from third party companies.
-Credit Sesame is a great option for this.
+Credit Wise is a great option for this.
 What is nice about many of these is that while your score is free, you can sign up for credit monitoring as well.

 But there is no requirement to sign up for the credit monitoring.
 You can just get your score for free.